sdsuai/LLM-RAG-WebUI-Integration-/README.md

   * A tool to stream audio.
 You can use `pyaudio` or some other library.
   * A tool to detect human speech in audio, so a Voice Activity Detector (`webrtcvad`, `sileroVAD` etc.).
   * A tool to derive text from speech, so maybe a  transcriber model (i.e whisper, faster-whisper etc.).
 Even with a "bare-minimum" PC, some of these transcriber models can run on only CPU.
 * Your machine talks back
     * You will need some text-to-speech library for the program to talk back as a bonus.
 The voice of the doesnt have to be great.
+* If you have a decent enough PC:
+    * Use bigger LLMs like mistral (fine-tuned instruct version)

-* If you have a decenht enough PC.
-You can also create a mode is good that uses a multimodal model like Llava.
+    * You can also create a mode is good that uses a multimodal model like Llava.